kieranhirsh/holbertonschool-printf/README.md

-this is my repo for the "C - printf" project
+this is our repo for the "C - printf" project
+By: Kieran and Krisha